 Employees will be able to get their work done when it’s best suitable for both of you.
 For example, they can be available during crucial times, work a certain number of hours, or choose when to work.

-Being able to choose where and when to work makes life just so much easier.
+Choosing where and when to work makes life just so much easier.

 10- More Productivity